smizell/onit/README.md

 ### Print a Log of Today and Yesterday

 To print what you did yesterday and what you're doing today, ask Onit to print a log.
+It will also copy the log to your clipboard.

 ```shell
 onit log